mcgalcode/pylattica/paper/paper.md

 ## Crystal Structure Support and pymatgen

 `pylattica` was developed with simulations of crystalline materials in mind.
 As a result, it supports simulation `Structure`s defined with periodic boundaries and lattices with arbitrarily shaped unit cells.
-These structures are implemented using a `Lattice` class which uses functionality from `pymatgen` to convert coordinates between the basis of the lattice and the Cartesian basis.
+These `Structure`s are supported by a `Lattice` class with functionality which was cloned from `pymatgen` and then adjusted to the needs of `pylattica`, primarily because `pymatgen`'s implementation is hard-coded to use 3-dimensions, while `pylattica` strives for generality and enforces no such constraint.
 In service of developing simulations of real crystalline materials, `pylattica` also provides utility functions for defining neighborhoods in periodic space based on displacement motifs (e.g. octahedral or tetrahedral neighbors) and supports converting `pymatgen.Structure` objects to `pylattica` `Structure`s.
 This feature is intended to enable more seamless integration with existing materials science workflows.

 # Acknowledgments